 Code Description Action 101 Interrupt failure Have the computer serviced.
 102 Timer failure Have the computer serviced.
 106 System board failure Have the computer serviced.
 110 Parity error Have the computer serviced.
-111 I/O parity error 2 Go to "IBM Enhanced Diagnostics program" on page 125 for instructions on running diagnostics.
+111 I/O parity error 2 Go to "IBM Enhanced Diagnostics" on page 110 for instructions on running diagnostics.
 114 External ROM checksum error If you installed an adapter, remove the adapter and restart the computer.
 If the error persists, have the computer serviced; otherwise, replace the adapter.
 121 Hardware error Have the computer serviced.
 151 Real time clock failure Have the computer serviced.
 161 Defective CMOS battery Replace the battery.
-See "Replacing the battery" on page 130.
+See "Replacing the battery" on page 113.

 Code Description Action 162 A change in device configuration occurred.
-1. Verify that all external devices are turned on.
-2. Verify that all devices are properly installed and securely connected.
-3. If you added, removed, or changed the location of a device, you must save the new configuration in the Configuration/Setup Utility program.
-See "Starting the Configuration/Setup Utility program" on page 100 and Chapter 4, "Using the Configuration/Setup Utility program" on page 37 for more information.
-163 Date and time incorrect Reset the date and time in the Configuration/Setup Utility.
+Verify that all external devices are turned on.
+Verify that all devices are properly installed and securely connected.
+If you added, removed, or changed the location of a device, you must save the new configuration in the Configuration/Setup utility program.
+See "Starting the Configuration/Setup utility program" on page 83 and Chapter 4, "Using the Configuration/Setup Utility program" on page 43 for more information.
+163 Date and time incorrect Reset the date and time in the Configuration/Setup utility.
 If the problem persists, have the computer serviced.
-164 CMOS RAM memory size does not match Go to "IBM Enhanced Diagnostics program" on page 125 for instructions on running diagnostics.
+164 CMOS RAM memory size does not match Go to "IBM Enhanced Diagnostics" on page 110 for instructions on running diagnostics.
 167 Clock not updating Update the BIOS.
-See "Updating system programs" on page 27.
+See "Updating system programs" on page 34.
 168 Alert on LAN is not working correctly.
-Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 37 and follow the instructions to verify that Alert on LAN is enabled.
+Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to verify that Alert on LAN is enabled.
 If Alert on LAN is enabled and you still get this error code, have the computer serviced.
 175 System board error Have the computer serviced.

-Code Description Action 176 The system cover has been removed.
+176 The system cover has been removed.
 Type in the administrator password.
 If the problem persists, have the computer serviced.

-177 An inventory violation occurred, such as a hardware component was removed.
+Code Description Action 177 An inventory violation occurred, such as a hardware component was removed.
 This error message is part of the Asset ID feature of the computer.
 Type in the administrator password.
 If the problem persists, have the computer serviced.
 184 Asset control antenna not detected.
 Have the computer serviced.
 186 System board or hardware security error Have the computer serviced.
 187 The administrator password and startup sequence has been cleared.
-Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 37 and follow the instructions to set an administrator password and the startup sequence.
+Go to Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to set an administrator password and the startup sequence.
 190 The computer chassis-intrusion detector was cleared.
 This is an informational message.
 No action is required.
-20x Memory error See "Memory problems" on page 121.
-Go to "IBM Enhanced Diagnostics program" on page 125 for instructions about running diagnostics.
+20x Memory error See "Memory problems" on page 103.
+Go to "IBM Enhanced Diagnostics" on page 110 for instructions about running diagnostics.
 301 or 303 Keyboard error Make sure that no keys are stuck.
 Make sure the keyboard is properly connected.
-3. If the keyboard is properly connected, have the computer serviced.
-601 Diskette drive or controller error Go to "IBM Enhanced Diagnostics program" on page 125 and if possible follow the instructions to run the IBM Enhanced Diagnostics program.
+If the keyboard is properly connected, have the computer serviced.
+601 Diskette drive or controller error Go to "IBM Enhanced Diagnostics" on page 110 and if possible follow the instructions to run the IBM Enhanced Diagnostics program.
 If the problem persists, have the computer serviced.